-A Step-by-Step Rescue Guide for Panicked Breeders
+A Step by Step Rescue Guide for Panicked Breeders

-| Quick AnswerBaby rabbits may not breathe immediately due to amniotic fluid blockage, hypothermia, or birth exhaustion.A still kit is not always dead.
+| Quick Answer Baby rabbits may not breathe immediately due to amniotic fluid blockage, hypothermia, or birth exhaustion.A still kit is not always dead.
 A stunned kit can often be saved within the first 20 minutes.Clear the airway first, warm the kit, then use the Swing Method to drain trapped lung fluid.Check for a faint heartbeat, nostril moisture, or any muscle response to confirm the kit is stunned, not stillborn.Do not give up early.
-Commit to a full 20-minute resuscitation window before accepting the outcome. |
+Commit to a full 20 minute resuscitation window before accepting the outcome. |

-Why Rabbits Did Not Start Out Immediately: Causes and Step-by-Step Rescue Guide
+Why Rabbits Did Not Start Out Immediately: Causes and Step by Step Rescue Guide

+Why rabbits did not start out immediately after birth is the urgent question every breeder faces when a newborn kit lies completely still in the nest.
 But a still kit is not always a dead kit.
 Many newborns that appear lifeless at birth are simply stunned, and they can be saved if you act within the right window.

 This guide tells you exactly why it happens, how to tell the difference between stunned and stillborn, and what to do step by step right now.